Palpo Build Guide

 4. Verify Server Operation

-After successful startup, use the following commands to test if the server is running properly:
+After successful startup, test if the server is running properly:

 # Check server version information